Radon is the #2 leading cause of lung cancer in Canada (following smoking).

 Don’t worry - every home can be fixed and the costs are likely less

 than you would expect.
-Mitigations are typically under $3,000, dependent on a variety of factors.
-Contact us for more information.
+Mitigations are typically between $2500 - $3,500, dependent on a variety of factors.